20 Free Summer Programs for High School Students

 Stipend: Students will receive a stipend of at least $750.

-This program offers students a chance to work with faculty and researchers in Princeton laboratories, assisting them with ongoing research, usually in engineering and the natural sciences.
+This program offers students the opportunity to work with faculty and researchers in Princeton laboratories, assisting them with ongoing research, often in engineering and the natural sciences.
 LLP is a highly selective program, with only 40 students selected across Princeton’s 25 labs.
 During this program, you’ll spend most of your time in the lab - conducting research and learning techniques.

-Princeton faculty lead research teams, which include postdoctoral, graduate, and undergraduate students, and other staff researchers.
+Princeton faculty lead research teams that include postdoctoral, graduate, and undergraduate students, as well as other staff researchers.
 At the end of the program, interns must produce a two-page research summary report.
 Research opportunities change every year, depending on the laboratory and the researcher’s focus.
 Some of the research projects interns participated in last year included:

 • Machine learning methods for power magnetics modeling